PET FIRST AID & CPR EMERGENCY TRAINING

 In the event that you must cancel a scheduled class, please contact our office.

 Montana K9 SAFETY reserves the right to cancel a class if the the class student minimum is not met.
-In this case, a student may request to receive a full refund or transfer tuition to another scheduled class within 6 months.
+In this case, a student may request to receive a full refund or transfer tuition to another scheduled class within six (6) months.

 Inclimate Weather Policy: